oit-ipbl/robots/sensor_data/sensor_data_01.md

 ## Wheel odometry

-Wheel odometry can estimate robot's pose with rotery encoder attached on wheels.
+Wheel odometry can estimate robot's pose with rotary encoder attached on wheels.
 It has some errors, and when you drag the robot on the `Stage`, the position will become meaningless.
+However, the odometry data can be used to measure the movement distance of the robot in short range.

-## Excercise
+## Practice [Simple sensor]

 Make a python file inside of the `oit_pbl_ros_samples` package.
 Open a linux terminal emulator.
 See [Use terminal Emulator in the ROS Container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#use-terminal-emulator-in-the-ros-container), and input the following commands.